4th Workshop on

-This year edition will be held somewhere between November 28 and December 4, 2022, during AIxIA 2022, which is scheduled to be held in Udine, Italy (unless it will be an online event, depending on the pandemic emergency situation).
+This year edition will be held on November 28th, 2022, during AIxIA 2022, which is scheduled to be held in Udine, Italy (unless it will be an online event, depending on the pandemic emergency situation).
 Precise dates will be announced as soon as possible.

 University of Trieste, Italy